FouadRaheb/FRPreferences/README.md

 **Adding cells to a section**

-- `FRPSwitchCell`: used to create a cell with a UISwitch.
+- `FRPSwitchCell`: used to create a cell with a UISwitch
-- `FRPTextFieldCell`: used to create a cell with a UITextField.
+- `FRPTextFieldCell`: used to create a cell with a UITextField
-- `FRPLinkCell`: used to a row with disclosure indicator.
+- `FRPLinkCell`: used to a row with disclosure indicator
-- `FRPListCell`: used to create a list of items to select one.
+- `FRPListCell`: used to create a list of items to select one
-- `FRPSliderCell`: used to create a row with a UISlider.
+- `FRPSliderCell`: used to create a row with a UISlider
 - `FRPSegmentCell`: used to create row with a UISegmentedControl
+- `FRPValueCell`: used to create a row with just a title and detail text

 ***FRPSwitchCell***